andreykul/learningcentre/README.md

 * run `php artisan migrate` to update your database
 * run `php artisan db:seed` to populate the tables
 * You should have now have two accounts:
-  * Username: "admin" , Password: "password"
+  * Email: "admin@cs.dal.ca" , Password: "password"
-  * Username: "ta" , Password: "password"
+  * Email: "ta@cs.dal.ca" , Password: "password"
 * You should be able to access the project in your browset at:
 	* `http://localhost/learningcentre/public` or
 	* `http://localhost:8888/learningcentre/public` or